 Relationship with Humans and Families

-Despite their imposing size, Alabais form deep emotional bonds with their owners.
-They are patient with children if properly socialized and fiercely protective of their home.
-However, due to their territorial instincts, early exposure to visitors, other pets, and various environments is essential.
+Despite their imposing size, Alabais form strong emotional bonds with their owners.
+They are naturally protective, patient with children when raised correctly, and deeply loyal to their household.

 Frequently Asked Questions about the Alabai Dog